gregwilton/spsave-watch/README.md

 }
 ```

-The `checkin` property is set to false because I usually checkout the first and
+The `checkin` property is set to false because I usually checkout the file first
-leave them checked out while testing the changes.
+and leave them checked out while testing the changes.